fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/01_book_intro.md

 amount of resources.

-MCDPL comes with a web-based GUI described in <ref>Chapter ???</ref>.
+MCDPL comes with a web-based GUI described in <a href="#gui"/>.
 The user can input a model and immediately see the graphical representation of such model.